 - Silicone Spatula

-Here’s everything you need to make this rice krispie treat recipe:
+Here’s everything you need to make this Rice Krispie Easter Eggs recipe:

 BUTTER: Use salted butter to melt with mini marshmallows.
 Have a few extra tablespoons of butter on hand in case you need a little more to get the right texture for your treats.